 Lynn Valley Road northeast (uphill)

 We are installing a bike lane along Lynn Valley Road, between Mountain Highway and Kilmer Road in the northeast direction (uphill).
-This work will be completed and bike lanes opened in summer 2020.
+We anticipate work will start in mid-2021 after public engagement with the community is complete.

 How we prioritize cycling infrastructure

 Installing large stretches of bike lanes at one time is not feasible, given the realities of municipal budgets and resources.